Study in Washington DC, District of Columbia

 Washington is considered one of the most expensive cities in the US to live in, especially for rent and accommodation.
 You can save by choosing to live in university accommodation rather than renting privately.

-How to study in Washington DC
+How to study in Washington DC, District of Columbia

 Before you can study in Washington, you’ll first need to choose where and what you want to study.
 When you apply you'll need to make sure you meet the entry requirements set out by the university you’re applying to.